ecluse:ecluse-core

 • wpResolveVersion :: PackageName -> Version -> IO VersionEvaluation

 Resolve and project one version's metadata through the guarded public origin, classifying the outcome (fetchVersionDetails).
-Total: a fetch failure is a VersionMetadataUnavailable value, never an escaping exception.
+Total by type: the fetch reports every failure -- transport included -- in its typed channel, and each classifies as a VersionMetadataUnavailable value.

 • wpRules :: [PreparedRule]